 - About Yourself

-Please refer to the image above as you work through the sections below.
+Please refer to the above screenshot as you go through the sections below.

 1 – Accessing Your User Profile

-As we’ve already mentioned, you can always access your profile screen by clicking on the “Howdy, User Name” tab and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the dashboard menu.
+As explained previously, you can access your profile by clicking on your username, which is displayed on the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the dashboard menu.

 Profile > Personal Options